Does Coffee Lower Risk of Prostate Cancer?

 What is a Virtual Visit?

 8 Ways to Celebrate Breast Cancer Awareness Month

-One in six American men will be diagnosed with prostate cancer in their lifetime.
+One in nine American men will be diagnosed with prostate cancer in their lifetime.
 Nationally, that means more than 200,000 men will be diagnosed with the disease this year.
 When this type of cancer is diagnosed early, new advanced therapies allow patients a more rapid return to normal activity and a better quality of life after treatment.

 Call 504-842-4083 for more information or to make an appointment.